khalilbslimen/Homology-modeling-/README.md

 ├── model_single.py
 └── P29957.ali
 ```
-- start automated modelling with the `compare.py` to generat the `ompare.log` file with the comparaison
+- start automated modelling with the `compare.py` to generat the `compare.log` file with the comparaison
 ```
 Weighted pair-group average clustering based on a distance matrix: